Quplet/Qu-Enchantments/readme.md

     depending on the amount of enchantments present and the rune variant.
 A rune with a corrupted enchantment will not regenerate and will break upon reaching max damage.
 Use sparingly.
 There are nine rune variants, each acquired differently.
     Higher level runes will have more charge.
 Librarian villagers and Wandering Traders can have a rune trade.

+- Vanilla Changes
+  - Shields can be enchanted at an enchanting table.
+  - Horse Armor can be enchanted at an enchanting table with Protection and Thorns enchantments.

 ## Modpacks